-I am super excited to share this DIY shibori pole dyeing tutorial because it’s deceptively easy – and creates such gorgeous, hand dyed fabric.
-I really appreciate hand dyed and one-of-a-kind textiles, but for some reason I didn’t really ride the wave of the shibori trend.
+I am super excited to share this DIY shibori pole dyeing technique and easy tutorial because it’s deceptively easy – and creates such gorgeous, hand dyed fabric.
+I really appreciate hand dyed and one-of-a-kind textiles, but for some reason I didn’t really ride the wave of the shibori techniques trend.
 I much preferred the more organic and flowing vibe of ice dyeing (or even the simplicity of dip dyeing).
 However one kind of Shibori dyeing caught my eye: pole dyeing.
 Pole dyeing creates an organic kind of design that is reminiscent of ice dyeing – but without having to buy (or make) buckets of ice.
 But just like ice dyeing, it’s a “set it and forget it” kind of craft project.
-Here’s the scoop on my shibori pole dyeing experiment!
+Here’s the scoop on my DIY shibori pole dyeing experiment!

 Supplies for Shibori Pole Dyeing:

 I asked Hubby if we had any old pipe or anything and, being the sweetie that he is, immediately rustled up an old PVC plumbing pipe from underneath the bunkie.
 It was dirty so I washed it, but it still looks really gross – sorry about that!